rockettheme/docs/Docs/joomla/templates/oculus/demo_module_2.md

 Site Search
 -----
 ![][search]
-The RokAjaxSearch area of the front page is a **mod_rokajaxsearch** module that allows visitors to search your site using the powerful RokAjaxSearch tool.
+The Search area of the front page is a **mod_rokajaxsearch** module that allows visitors to search your site using the powerful RokAjaxSearch tool.

 ### Details
 ![][ss1]